 Environmental specialists study how environmental factors impact human health.
-They analyze environmental problems to develop solutions, while also educating the public about health risks.
+They analyze environmental problems to develop solutions.
+They also educate the public about health risks.
 A bachelor's in geography with a focus on sustainability, human geography, or the environment prepares graduates for jobs as environmental specialists.

 Master's Degree in Geography

 Geographers study the distribution of land, features, and populations.
 They examine political and cultural structures, study human geographic characteristics in different areas, and gather geographic data.
 Many geographers conduct research, design maps, and analyze geographic data.
-Geographers work in specialties like physical geographer and human geographer.
 Advanced positions as a geographer typically require a master's degree.